spookyMilly/millyscript/README.md

 1. DRY (Don't repeat yourself)
 2. Components can be re-usable, but don't have to be if they are used for special feature cases
 3. Keep it simple (don't create too complex components with too many props)

+### How to keep the code easy to read

+Name each variable exactly after what their purpose is.
+No use of abbreviations such as `i` or `a`!
+Same goes for functions, components, anything.
+If it's going to be a long name, so be it.
+The code should resemble like reading a story.

 ### Trunk based development